 Depression is one of the most common reasons people come to therapy, and one of the most misrepresented.
-The cultural image — someone in bed, unable to function, crying constantly — describes one version.
+The cultural image, someone in bed, unable to function, crying constantly, describes one version.
 But a lot of the depression I work with looks like exhaustion.
 Like going through the motions.
-Like being fine enough to keep your life running but quietly hollow inside, wondering if this is just what adulthood feels like now.
+Like being fine enough to keep your life running while quietly hollow inside, wondering if this is just what adulthood feels like now.

 What Depression Actually Looks Like